Information for:

 Working with audio from special and hidden sources

-In addition to adjusting audio from traditional applications, SoundSource can adjust audio from certain special sources, as well as hidden background processes which do not appear on your Mac like traditional applications.
+In addition to capturing audio from traditional applications, SoundSource can also capture from certain special sources, as well as hidden background processes which do not appear on your Mac like traditional applications.
 This includes system services, as well as the occasional command-line tool.
+Read on for more details.

 Choosing special sources